mtrocadomoreira/ozzy/docs/docs/reference/backends/submodules/index.md

 # Submodules for each backend

-each file format requires a submodule with instructions about how to parse the data, and with format-specific methods (see reference/data-objects/backend-methods)
+Each file format requires a submodule containing instructions for parsing the data and the definition of format-specific methods (see [Backend-specific methods](../reference/data-objects/backend-methods.md)).

-each submodule must define the following minimal quantities:
+Each file format submodule must contain the following minimal quantities.

-template for a new backend
+::: ozzy.backends.template_backend
+    options:
+        separate_signature: false